SetGadgetItemColor()

 #PB_Gadget_BackColor : Item background

-Color Specifies the new color for the attribute.
+Color The new color for the attribute.
 RGB() can be used to get a valid color value.
-To remove the custom color and go back to the default system color, set the 'Color' parameter to -1.
+To remove the custom color and go back to the default system color, set the 'Color' parameter to #PB_Default.

-Column (optional) Specifies the column to use for gadgets that support multiple columns.
+Column (optional) The column to use for gadgets that support multiple columns.
 The first column has index 0.
 The default is column 0.
-If the this parameter is set to -1, the color will be applied to all columns of the given Item.
+If the this parameter is set to #PB_All, the color will be applied to all columns of the given Item.

 Return value